seanmorris/tech-assesment/README.md

 You can start up the project quickly with [docker](https://docs.docker.com/install/) & [docker compose](https://docs.docker.com/compose/).

-Once those are installed, these commands should have it up an running.
+Once those are installed, these commands should have it up and running.

 ```bash
 git clone git@github.com:seanmorris/tech-assesment.git